graphicsdesk/spectate/README.md

 $ cd <var>SLUG</var>
 </pre>

 2. Next, run `$ spectate create`.
 This puts all of Spectate's template files, which includes boilerplate HTML/CSS and ai2html configuration, into your directory.
-[This page](https://github.com/graphicsdesk/spectate/wiki/Project-Structure) explains the structure of these template files.

 3. On GitHub, create a new repository in the `graphicsdesk` organization with _`SLUG`_ as the name.